-I [] Division/Department of the JS annual mandatory training session in respect of Market provisions of the FMA and the JSE Human Resources P confidential information, which was held on [] [Month] 20[E hereby confirm that I have attended the Abuse and Insider Trading pursuant to the Policies and Procedures Manual dealing with I further confirm that I have a clear understanding of (i) Mar the provisions of the FMA. ket Abuse and (ii) Insider Trading pursuant to I further confirm that I have a clear understanding of the pro and Procedures Manual dealing with confidential information Full name Signature Date
+I [JSE hereby confirm that I have attended the and e and Insider Trading pursuant to the provision nual s of I further confirm that I have a clear understanding of (i) the provisions of the FMA. i) Market Abuse and (ii) Insider Trading pursuar ıt to I further confirm that I have a clear understanding of the and Procedures Manual dealing with confidential information • cies Full name Signature Date l, (nan ame) from the • on of the JSE Limited (" JSE ") will have a s a result of various attendances and/or a E. ,